 Cabin Safety Inspector Theory

-- Explore the principles for conducting an inspection, process auditing and constructing an inspection report
+- Master the principles for conducting an inspection, process auditing and constructing an inspection report

 This course provides delegates with an overview of the processes and practices surrounding the regulation of cabin safety.
 Based on the UK CAA’s training programme used for its Inspecting Officers, Cabin Safety and designed and delivered by highly qualified cabin safety technical specialists with extensive experience in the UK CAA Flight Operations Department.

 This course is suitable for you if you are responsible for training or oversight of cabin safety, either within a regulatory, or an operational environment.

 This training course will include the following topics:

 - The Regulatory Framework – UK CAA and European Cabin Safety Legislation, including the European Aviation Safety Agency (EASA) Implementing Rules and Guidance Material, relating to Cabin Crew Procedures and Training

 - Approval of Cabin Crew Training Organisations (CCTO’s)

 - Role of the Inspecting Officer, Cabin Safety

 - Cabin Safety Inspections – preparation and methodology including: AOC Application and Variation, Flight, Aircraft Survey, Pre-flight Briefings, Ramp, Operational Manuals (SEP and Training), Safety Cards, Training Sessions and Training Records